 The Wheeler School Health Services Department provides daily care for students during the school day.
 The Health Services staff includes two pediatric nurse specialists, a child and adolescent counselor, a health educator, and an athletic trainer.
 Drawing on our staff’s connections to an extraordinary array of health agencies, resources, and practitioners in Rhode Island and Massachusetts, our staff collaborates with parents and works closely with teachers to provide physical and behavioral health care in a vibrant community setting.

-The Health Center, located in the Madden Gym, is open and staffed by two nurses from 7:30 AM to 3:30 PM.
-The school counselor has an office attached to the health center and is on campus during the school day.
-The athletic trainer has a Providence office located in the Madden Gym and a Wheeler Farm office located in the Van Norman Field House.
-The athletic trainer is on the Providence campus from 10:30 AM to 2 PM then at the Field House for after-school sports.
+The Providence Campus Health Center, located in the Madden Gym, is open and staffed by nurses from 7:30 AM to 3:30 PM.
+The school counselor has an office attached to the center and is on campus during the school day.
+The full-time Wheeler athletic trainer has a Providence office located in the Madden Gym and a Wheeler Farm office located in the Van Norman Field House.
+The athletic trainer is on the Providence campus from in the mornings, then at the Field House for after-school sports.
 The Health Center includes the nursing office space and a comfortable resting area for students.

 Wheeler has a “First Team” ranking and a “Safe Sports School” award from the National Athletic Trainers Association symbolizing our school’s commitment to providing the best level of care, injury prevention, and treatment.
 See our Athletics page to learn more about this important effort.

 Student Health Records are managed and easily updated by parents and guardians when logging in through our Magnus Health system.
 Please contact, School Nurse, for assistance.